lars-t-hansen/gotags/README.md

         is "-" then write to standard output.

 Tags are generated for all global names: packages, types, constants, functions, and variables, irrespective of the declaration syntax.
-(Etags does not handle constants or variables, nor types defined inside type lists, nor functions or types with type parameters, and it can mistake local type declarations for global ones.)
+In contrast, etags does not handle constants or variables, nor types defined inside type lists, nor functions or types with type parameters, and it can mistake local type declarations for global ones.

 For full functionality, gotags requires each input file to be syntactically well-formed in the sense of "go/parser".
 If a file cannot be parsed, gotags